UK Import Duty Post-Brexit: What's Changed in 2026

 - timing and cash-flow effects.

-The U.S. Department of Commerce’s UK Brexit FAQ also highlights a practical post-Brexit VAT distinction for low-value consignments.
-For consignments valued at £135 or less sold directly to UK consumers, UK supply VAT can be due at the point of sale rather than import VAT being handled in the old way.
+GOV.UK’s overseas-goods VAT guidance also highlights a practical distinction for low-value consignments.
+For goods valued at £135 or less and sold directly to UK customers, sellers generally account for VAT at the point of sale.
+For consignments above that threshold, normal VAT and customs rules apply on importation.
 That does not replace the broader customs framework, but it is a good reminder that post-Brexit compliance is not only about headline tariff rates.

 Northern Ireland remains a special case